gilbarbara/generator-marionette-2/readme.md

   Generate scaffold into a custom directory.

-* `--coffee`

-  Generate scaffolds in CoffeeScript.
-By default check if project uses CoffeeScript.

 * `--requirejs`

   Generate scaffolds using RequireJS (AMD) Loader.
 By default check if project uses RequireJS.